 Promoting the use of sustainable products and services is an important part of REWE Group’s sustainability strategy.
 To make more sustainable product ranges a success, their social and environmental added value must be communicated to consumers in an understandable and credible manner.
-Consideration must also be given to the fact that other criteria like price, quality and freshness go into purchasing decisions as well.
-Retail plays an important intermediary part in this context.
-Without adequate demand and a willingness to pay on the part of the customer, responsible providers can run into financial difficulties.
+Consideration must also be given to the fact that other criteria like price, quality, packaging and freshness go into purchasing decisions as well.
+Retail has an important intermediary role to play in this context.
+Without adequate demand and willingness to pay on the part of the customer, responsible providers might quickly experience financial difficulties.
 And without a broad range of sustainable products, consumers are unable to act in an ethically responsible way.
 For this reason, REWE Group has committed itself to moving sustainability from a niche role and rather incorporating it as part of the mass market.

 As part of its sustainability communication effort, REWE Group takes a number of different steps that are designed to facilitate informed purchasing decisions and to excite consumers about more sustainable products and services.
 The key principles of communications are credibility, transparency and messages aimed at specific target groups.

-The products of REWE Group are labelled in accordance with legal requirements regarding their origin, composition and usage (including the expiration date).
-In addition to facts required by law, REWE Group labels the sustainability aspects of its products and provides detailed information about the origin of many of them.
+REWE Group products are labelled in accordance with legal requirements regarding their origin, composition and usage, such as the product expiration date.
+REWE Group labelling of sustainability aspects of its products goes beyond the statutory requirements, providing detailed information on the origin of many products.

-With its PRO PLANET process, REWE Group has created a system that enables it to clearly and transparently provide sustainability information on products.
+With its PRO PLANET process, REWE Group has created a systematic approach to clearly and transparently provide sustainability information on products.
 The PRO PLANET website includes additional information about individual products that can be directly accessed by entering a product-specific code on the label.
-The PRO PLANET label serves as a navigation system for consumers (for an overview of these products in the assortment and a description of the PRO PLANET process, see GRI 204: Procurement Practices).
+The PRO PLANET label serves as a navigation system for consumers.
+For an overview of these products in the assortment and a description of the PRO PLANET process, see the section PRO PLANET).

-Many consumers want to know something about the origin of the products they buy.
-REWE Group responds to this wish by taking such steps as highlighting the origin of its regional products and having information about many products certified according to the criteria of the programme Regionalfenster (Regional Window) (see, GRI 204: Procurement Practices).
+Many consumers want to know more about the origin of the products they buy.
+REWE Group responds to this wish by taking such steps as highlighting the origin of its regional products and having information about many products certified according to the criteria of the programme Regionalfenster (Regional Window) (see the section Regionality).

-In 2014, the name of the actual production company began to be included on the store-brand products sold by PENNY and REWE.
+In 2014, the name of the actual production company began to be included on the store brand products sold by PENNY and REWE.
 This provides consumers with additional transparency about the supply chain.
-REWE Group continues to be listed as the production company in only a few exceptions, including the products of the brand Feine Welt (Fine World) that are made by small suppliers.
+REWE Group continues to be listed as the production company in only a few exceptions, including the products of the brand Feine Welt that are made by small suppliers.

 As a matter of principle, REWE Group advertises its products and services in strict conformity with legal requirements as well as with ethical and cultural standards.
-It expressly avoids the use of sexist, discriminatory, political, pornographic, extremist and violence-glorifying advertising.
-Truth, precision and transparency are the fundamental advertising principles employed by the company.
-In addition, REWE Group adheres to its own company-wide code of conduct, regulations, guidelines and rules laid down by national advertising boards.
+The Group expressly avoids usage of sexist, discriminatory, political, pornographic, extremist and violence-glorifying advertising.
+Truth, precision and transparency are the fundamental advertising principles observed by the company.
+In addition, REWE Group adheres to its own company-wide codes of conduct, regulations, guidelines and rules laid down by national advertising boards.
 To succeed, communications of sustainability issues require a significant amount of credibility.
 In its Guideline for Sustainable Business Practises, REWE Group expresses its explicit commitment to complying with applicable consumer-protection regulations and to employing appropriate sales, marketing and information practises in communications with consumers.
-As a way of considering these factors in the advertising concepts, the company’s ads are approved by the Sustainability Department before being published.
+To ensure that these factors are taken into account in advertising, the company’s ads are approved by the Sustainability department before being published.